Education Project for Out of School Children

-primary Right to Education Act (RTE Act) use a reference period of 45 working days at any time after the beginning of a school year to identify out-of-school children.
+Primary Right to Education Act (RTE Act) use a reference period of 45 working days at any time after the beginning of a school year to identify out-of-school children.
 If a child does not attend school even for a day in this reference period they are identified as out-of-school children or dropped out.
 Based on the above understanding Sakshi is addressing this issue of school drop-out children and is approaching the issue of OoSC comprehensively guided by an inclusive paradigm.

 The proposed model is moving away from the conventional bridge model and working towards creating a resilience model for the betterment and improvement of the children.

 Traditionally the early childhood years were considered to lay the foundation for inculcation of basic values and social skills in children.
-In India much of the early care and education of the child is considered to be informal, within the family and largely through the grandmothers’ caring practices, stories, lullabies, and traditional infant games, handed down from one generation to the next.
-At Early Childhood, one develops the cognitive, physical, social and emotional skills, which lay the foundation for holistic development.
+In India much of the early care and education of the child is informal, within the family and largely through the grandmothers’ caring practices, stories, lullabies, and traditional infant games, handed down from one generation to the next.
+At Early Childhood, one develops the cognitive, physical, social, and emotional skills, which lay the foundation for holistic development.
 These learnings are largely determined by supportive family structure and community care practices.

-But with the families coming from difficult socio-economic realities it is found that the burden of child-care is shifted on to the hands of the elder siblings of the family.
+But with the families coming from difficult socio-economic realities, it is found that the burden of Child Care is shifted on to the hands of the elder siblings of the family.
 This burden eventually keeps them away from the educational structure.
 With growing urbanization, the need and increase in maternal employment has devoid children from accessing informal child care as it is essentially believed to be the responsibility of a woman.

 This challenge paved way for organized Pre- School Education/ Early Childhood Care and Education (ECCE).
 Recognizing the significance of informal child care, Sakshi imparted ECCE for disadvantaged families.
 The curriculum is designed as activity based.
 The activities spanning for four hours in a day focuses on the overall development indicators necessary for a child’s growth i.e. cognitive, physical development, language etc.